msencenb/mscom-hugo/content/posts/founded-led-sales-embrace-the-competition.md

+---
+title: "Founder-led sales: Embrace your competition"
+date: "2023-10-10"
+categories:
+  - "startups"
+tags:
+  - "career development"
+---

-# Founder-led sales: Embrace your competition
+## Founder-led sales: Embrace your competition

 In the early days of learning about selling software—to get WrestlingIQ off the ground—I was nervous.
 I was afraid I needed to put on some sort of tough sales persona that convinced wrestling teams they needed to switch.